tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/PRIVACY AND DATA PROCESSING POLICY_intl.md

 (a)	**email** at **cloudlegalnotices@tencent.com**; or

-(b)	**postal mail** at Level 29, Three Pacific Place, 1 Queen’s Road East, Wanchai, Hong Kong (Attention: Data Protection Officer, Legal Department).
+(b)	**postal mail** at Level 29, Three Pacific Place, 1 Queen’s Road East, Wanchai, Hong Kong, China (Attention: Data Protection Officer, Legal Department).

 ## 4. SCOPE AND APPLICATION OF THIS POLICY